On the Internet, the average attention time (in copywriting) is 8 seconds, less than the concentration capacity of a goldfish.

 Over time, I developed a unique style that allowed me to stand out in the jungle of the web.

 On the other hand, I still make some spelling mistakes in my articles .

 But it does not matter, I do not write to please someone else, I do it to help my readers better use digital marketing in thier business.

-Do you know other tips for writing impactful web content? share it in the comments below.
+Do you know other tips for writing impactful web content after reading Copywriting For Dummies ? share it in the comments below.

 Recommanded Copywriting Course